OpenEvalProject/evals/manuscripts/elife-62105/v2/manuscript.md

 We discuss these alternative explanations in more depth in the Appendix (Section A7.4).

-## Relationship to prior influenza virus transmission bottleneck literature
+### Relationship to prior influenza virus transmission bottleneck literature

 Previous literature on influenza virus transmission mentions a ‘selective bottleneck’ (Wilker et al., 2013; Moncla et al., 2016; Sobel Leonard et al., 2016), but those studies do not refer to antigenic inoculation selection.
 Rather, a ‘selective bottleneck’ typically refers either to a tight neutral bottleneck that leads to stochastic loss of diversity or to non-antigenic factors that lead to preferential transmission of certain variants (Moncla et al., 2016).
 An important exception is (Lumby et al., 2018).
 Those authors studied ferret transmission experiments and partitioned selection for adaptive mutants (not necessarily antigenic) into selection for transmissibility (acting at a potentially tight bottleneck) and selection during exponential growth.
 Subsequently, several studies have hypothesized that influenza virus antigenic selection might be weak in short-lived infections of individual experienced hosts and might occur at the point of transmission (Petrova and Russell, 2018; Han et al., 2019; Lumby et al., 2020).

 To our knowledge, however, ours is the first study to undertake a mechanistic, model-based comparison between the role of antigenic selection at the point of transmission and that of antigenic selection during replication, to show that immunologically plausible mechanisms could make the former more salient than the latter, and to connect that finding to the rarity of observable new antigenic variants in homotypically reinfected human hosts.
 We discuss the relationship between this paradigm and those put forward in previous modeling studies at further length in Appendix Section A7.

-## Limitations and remaining uncertainties
+### Limitations and remaining uncertainties

 The study presented here nonetheless has important limitations that suggest opportunities for future investigation.
 This is a modeling study, and a mainly theoretical one.
 That is out of necessity.
 Quality experiments of the kind that are necessary to observe selection at the point of transmission directly and measure its strength have not been published, and we were unable to find any experimental measurements of within-host competition between known antigenic variants.
 For additional discussion of unmodeled biological realities and mechanistic uncertainties, see Appendix Sections A2 and A5.

-## Within-host model
+#### Within-host model

 Our within-host model is a simple target cell-limited model, but the decrease in infectible cells as the infection proceeds can be qualitatively interpreted as any and all antigenicity-agnostic limiting factors that come into play as the virion and infected cell populations grow.
 This could include the action of innate immunity, which acts in part by killing infected cells and by rendering healthy cells difficult to infect via inflammation (see immunological review in Appendix Section A2).
 The key mechanistic role played by the target cells in our model is to introduce a non-antigenic limiting factor on infections.
 This prevents an infection from repeatedly evolving out from under successive well-matched antibody responses, as occurs in HIV and in influenza patients with compromised immune systems (Xue et al., 2017).
 These factors limit the virus regardless of whether the infection remains confined to the upper respiratory tract or also infect the lower respiratory tract, thereby gaining access to additional target cells (Koel et al., 2019).
 The key is that non-antigenic factors prevent persistent large virus populations.

 Similarly, the antibody response we introduce at 48 hours is qualitative—it is modeled simply as an increase in the virion decay rate for antibody-matching virions.
 This response could represent IgA targeted at HA, but other antigenicity-specific modes of virus control could also be subsumed under the increased virion decay rate, for instance IgG antibodies, antibody dependent cellular cytotoxicity (ADCC), antibodies against the neuraminidase protein, or others.
 The key point we establish is that none of these mechanisms efficiently replication select because they all emerge once non-antigenic limiting factors have come into play.
 They speed clearance, but should not substantially alter virus evolution.
 A corollary to this point is that there are many mechanisms—and interventions—that could reduce the severity of influenza infections without substantially speeding up antigenic evolution, including universal vaccines.

-## Point of transmission
+#### Point of transmission

 A key proposal of our study is that population-level antigenic selection and homotypic protection are mediated by antibody neutralization (likely sIgA) at the point of transmission.
 Currently, empirical evidence for antibody protection at the point of transmission is mostly indirect.
 Most of this evidence comes from human and animal challenge studies (Clements et al., 1986; Memoli et al., 2020; Le Sage et al., 2020).
 In these studies, individuals who are challenged with the same antigenic variant sometimes display apparent sterilizing immunity, but other times develop detectable infections.
 The study by Memoli et al., 2020 is notable for having used very large inocula—106 or 107 TCID50.
 Despite these high doses, two of the challenge subjects had neither detectable virus nor seroconversion.
 Similarly, ferret experiments (Le Sage et al., 2020) found that many experienced ferrets developed sufficiently sterilizing immunity to prevent the virus from ever being detected, while some experienced ferrets showed briefly detectable infections that were then cleared.
 While we cannot rule out a powerful immediate cellular response that was differentially evaded in the various subjects, we believe that our model, coupled with existing understanding of the timing of cellular responses and the speed of influenza virus replication, provides a more parsimonious explanation.

 Another limitation of our study is that, while we put forward mucosal sIgA as a biologically-documented potential mechanism of immune protection at the point of inoculation that would not lead to strong selection during early viral replication, no modeling study can establish such a mechanism without empirical investigation.
 Our study reveals that such an empirical investigation would be of substantial scientific value.

 We model neutralization at the point of transmission as a binomial process.
-Each virion is independently neutralized with a probability κi that depends on its antigenic phenotype and the host’s immune history.
+Each virion is independently neutralized with a probability $κ_{i}$ that depends on its antigenic phenotype and the host’s immune history.
 As we discuss in Appendix Section A5.2, this assumption of independence may be violated in practice.
 Careful experiments are required to develop a more realistic model of neutralization at the point of transmission.

 Moreover, individual variation in immune system properties and complex effects of host immune history (Fonville et al., 2014; Lee et al., 2019) mean that even a pair of hosts who have both been previously exposed to the currently circulating variant may exert different selection pressures at the point of transmission.
 Modeling neutralization as a series of independent events that depend only on host history and virus phenotype is a baseline: it allows us to establish that antigenic selection at the point of transmission is possible and to show what its consequences might be.
 But a more realistic model will be required to predict the selective pressures imposed by real hosts with real immune histories on real virions.

 Finally, while we believe neutralization at the point of transmission is a crucial mechanism of protection against detectable reinfection for influenza, this may not be true for all RNA viruses.
 Some, such as measles and varicella, have long incubation periods even in naive hosts and induce reliable, long-lasting immune protection against detectable reinfection.
 This may be because they replicate slowly enough that they cannot ‘outrun’ the adaptive response as influenza can.
 Neither shows influenza virus-like patterns of clocklike immune escape, suggesting that (1) escape mutants may be less available and (2) the adaptive response acts on a small population and is forceful.

-## Parameter uncertainties
+#### Parameter uncertainties

 We parameterized our models based on estimates from previous studies, but there are not good estimates for several important quantities.
 There are no high quality estimates of the rate of antibody-mediated neutralization in the presence of a homotypic antibody response or of how much this rate is reduced by particular antigenic substitutions, and there may be substantial inter-individual variation (Lee et al., 2019).
 Within-host timeseries data from antigenically heterogeneous infections are needed to estimate these quantities.
 Similarly, there are no good empirical data on the size of the bottlenecks that precede or follow the sIgA bottleneck (Figure 3A).
 Better estimates of these bottlenecks, and of the probabilities of neutralization for individual virions encountering mucosal sIgA antibodies, would give more certainty about the strength of inoculation selection relative to neutral founder effects.

-We also do not have a clear sense of exactly how neutralization probability in the respiratory tract mucosa (parameter κ in our model) and neutralization rate during replication (parameter k in our model) relate.
+We also do not have a clear sense of exactly how neutralization probability in the respiratory tract mucosa (parameter $κ$ in our model) and neutralization rate during replication (parameter k in our model) relate.
 We expect them to be positively related, but the exact strength and shape of this relationship is unknown.
 Knowing whether major antigenic changes reduce both equally or reduce one more than the other could help us better quantify the potential strength of inoculation selection and replication selection.
 In short, better mechanistic understanding of mucosal antibody neutralization could be extremely valuable for understanding and potentially predicting influenza virus evolution.

-## Scaling up to the population level
+#### Scaling up to the population level

-How readily a particular individual host or host population helps new antigenic variants reach within-host consensus depends upon several unknown quantities: (1) how host susceptibility changes with extent of antigenic dissimilarity, (2) the ratio of virions that encounter sIgA to virions that found the infection (v/b), (3) the probability that a single new antigenic variant virion inoculated alongside old antigenic variant virions evades neutralization 1-κm (Figure 3E–H), (4) the duration τ from the onset of the antibody response to the time of transmission.
+How readily a particular individual host or host population helps new antigenic variants reach within-host consensus depends upon several unknown quantities: (1) how host susceptibility changes with extent of antigenic dissimilarity, (2) the ratio of virions that encounter sIgA to virions that found the infection ($v/b$), (3) the probability that a single new antigenic variant virion inoculated alongside old antigenic variant virions evades neutralization $1-κ_{m}$ (Figure 3E–H), (4) the duration $\tau$ from the onset of the antibody response to the time of transmission.
 Better empirical estimates of these quantities could shed light on how the distribution of host immunity shapes antigenic evolution.
 However, over a range of biologically plausible parameter values, our model contradicts the existing hypothesis that antigenic novelty appears when moderately immune hosts fail to block transmission and then select upon a growing virus population (Grenfell et al., 2004; Volkov et al., 2010).
 For influenza viruses, hosts whose mucosal immunity regularly blocks old antigenic variant transmission may be crucial.
 Mucosal immunity not only produces a population-level advantage for new variants but may also play a role in their within-host emergence (Figure 3E,H).

-## Implications
+### Implications

 Our study has a number of implications for the study and control of influenza viruses.

-## Importance of host heterogeneity
+#### Importance of host heterogeneity

 Experienced hosts are undoubtedly heterogeneous in their immunity to a given influenza variant (Lee et al., 2019), so the overall population average protection against homotypic reinfection with variant i, zi, is in fact an average over experienced hosts.
 Our model implies that the degree of neutralization difference between ancestral variant virions and new antigenic variant virions at the point of transmission strongly affects the probability of inoculation selection.
 Hosts with more focused immune responses—highly-specific antibodies that neutralize old antigenic variant virions well and new antigenic variant virions poorly—could be especially good inoculation selectors and important sources of population-level antigenic selection.
 Hosts who develop less specific memory responses, such as very young children (Neuzil et al., 2006), could be less important.
 Similarly, immune-compromised hosts are excellent replication selectors (Xue et al., 2017; Lumby et al., 2020), and so their role in the generation of antigenic novelty and their impact on overall population-level diversification rates deserve further study.

-## Small-population-like evolution
+#### Small-population-like evolution

 Prior modeling has suggested that despite repeated tight bottlenecks at the point of transmission, evolution of influenza viruses should resemble evolution in idealized large populations (Sigal et al., 2018).
 In large populations, advantageous variants with small selective advantages should gradually fix and weakly deleterious variants should be purged.
 In Sigal et al., 2018, diversity is rapidly generated and fit variants are selected to frequencies at which they are likely to pass through even a tight bottleneck.
 This is likely true of the phenotypes modeled, which include receptor-binding avidity and virus budding time (Sigal et al., 2018).
 These phenotypes affect virus fitness throughout the timecourse of infection, so they can be efficiently replication-selected (where selection is manifest in the direct competition to infect cells rather than the indirect competition to escape antibodies).
 Indeed, next-generation sequencing studies have found observable adaptative evolution of non-antigenic phenotypes in individual humans infected with avian H5N1 viruses (Welkers et al., 2019).